Silverdavis/resume2017/README.md

 2132 NE 6th CT Renton, WA 98056

  OBJECTIVE
- Secure a full or part time position with a successful company or established corporation that requires a highly moti- vated and committed individual with extensive computer and customer service skills and a desire to innovate.
-Seek- ing a position with career growth potential.
+ Secure a full or part time position with a successful company or established corporation that requires a highly motivated and committed individual with extensive computer and customer service skills and a desire to innovate.
+Seeking a position with career growth potential.

 PROFESSIONAL EXPERIENCE
 2014 - Present Dog walker/runner
 • Handlingdogsofalltemperamentsandbreeds • Caninebehaviormodification